schemaanalyst/schemaanalyst/README.md

 A `BUILD SUCCESSFUL` message should appear, indicating that testing has completed with no failures or errors.

-*__Note__: This assumes that all three DBMS (HyperSQL, SQLite, and Postgres) are accessible.
+*__Note__: This assumes that all three DBMS (i.e., HyperSQL, SQLite, and Postgres) are accessible.
 If they are not, then any tests related to the unavailable databases may fail by default.
 Please refer to the [Dependencies](#dependencies) section for links to download and install these DBMS.*